baradi09/eazyctrl/README.rst

 Setting the value of a variable
 -------------------------------

-The command line tool allows also to set a given variable directly.
-It is a kind of "low-level" access and you should prefer the ``set`` method instead, whenever it is applicable.
+The command line tool allows to set a variable directly by using its name.
+This direct variable accesss should only be used, if the given variable has not been mapped to a feature yet.

 Note, that the value you provide for the variable must be exactly in the right format since it is passed unaltered to the remote device.
-Consult the EasyConfigs manual about the expected format for each variable.
+Consult the EasyControls manual about the expected format for each variable.

 For example, to set the fan stage directly via the ``v00102`` variable, issue ::